Door County Lakes

 Kangaroo Lake

-At 1,156 acres, Kangaroo Lake is Door County’s largest inland lake and is located in Baileys Harbor.
-With a maximum depth of 12 feet, it’s an ideal spot for swimming, boating, fishing, kayaking, and canoeing.
-If you're into fishing, you'll find this lake stocked with Panfish, Largemouth Bass, Smallmouth Bass, Northern Pike, and Walleye.
+At 1,156 acres, Kangaroo Lake is Door County's largest inland lake located in Baileys Harbor.
+With a maximum depth of 12 feet, it's an ideal spot for swimming, boating, fishing, kayaking and canoeing.
+Anglers will find this lake stocked with panfish, largemouth bass, smallmouth bass, northern pike and walleye.

-A causeway was built in the late 1800s and separates the lake into the developed southern portion and the undeveloped northern portion, which consists of extensive wetlands.
-The entire north end of Kangaroo Lake is ringed by floating sedge mats and surrounded by a lowland forest of white cedar, black ash, tamarack, black spruce, and balsam fir.
+A causeway was built in the 1800s and separated the lake into the developed southern portion and the undeveloped northern part consisting of extensive wetlands.
+The lake is home to a diversity of forests and wildflowers.
+The entire north end of Kangaroo Lake is ringed by floating sedge mats and surrounded by a lowland forest of white cedar, black ash, tamarack, black spruce and balsam fir.
+Visitors can spot rare and endangered species of Dorcas copper butterfly, bald eagles, osprey, and Caspian terns.
+The environment is a breeding and migratory habitat for black terns, sandhill cranes and other waterfowl.
+It is home to one of just two known reproducing populations of the federally endangered Hine's emerald dragonfly.

 Clark Lake

-Clark Lake has one public boat launch, at the end of Town Line Road on the west side.
-It can be accessed from three public parks or natural areas: Logan Creek State Natural Area, Whitefish Dunes State Park, and Whitefish Dunes State Natural Area.
+Clark Lake has one public boat landing at the end of East Town Line Road on the west side of the lake.
+It can be accessed from three public parks or natural areas: Logan Creek State Natural Area along the north side of the lake, Whitefish Dunes State Park on the east side of the lake, and Whitefish Dunes State Natural Area to the southeast.

 Mid-Sized Lakes in Door County